 Internet of Things has the potential to become an enabler for Assistive Electronics devices by increasing accessibility support and services for people with disabilities.
 Assistive Electronics devices have had a positive impact on domains such as healthcare, education, independent and assisted living, mobility and navigation in public spaces among others.
 Assistive Electronics devices help differently-abled people, who have difficulty speaking, typing, writing, seeing, hearing among others.
 Assistive Electronics aims at easing connectivity and communication for individuals with sensory, physical or cognitive difficulties, impairments and disabilities to enable them to fully participate in society.

 Assistive Electronics devices for the elderly can restore confidence, improve mobility and provide peace of mind to their families, knowing that their loved one is safe.
 Assistive Electronics products are designed to maintain, improve and enable an individual’s independent day to day functioning, both for the elderly and for people with disabilities.

-These include portable scanners for the visually impaired or screen magnifiers for low-vision computer users, braille tablets, audio aids among others.
-Mistral’s team brings invaluable experience in SoC, OS, sensor integration, testing and system validation to the customer’s product concept, enabling them to assist their clients to fully realise their potential through the latest in innovative electronic assistive devices.
+Mistral has the requisite skills for design and development of connected assistive electronics and assistive technology devices designed specifically to help people with vision loss or other disabilities.
+The Mistral’s team brings invaluable experience in SoC, OS, sensor integration, testing and system validation to the customer’s Assistive Electronics product concept, enabling them to assist their customers to fully realize their potential through the latest in innovative Assistive Electronics devices.